-Undertaking duties from time to time that may be in
+Undertaking duties from time to time that may be in addition to those outlined above but which fall within your capabilities and experience.

-You respond positively to requests for assistance in own and other areas, demonstrating adaptability and willingness.

-- You produce work that complies with SDHB processes and reflects best practice. - Research undertaken is robust and well considered.
+- You respond positively to requests for assistance in own and other areas, demonstrating adaptability and willingness. - You produce work that complies with SDHB processes and reflects best practice. - Research undertaken is robust and well considered.